 “The Undoing Project” made me feel it spoke of wars with a slight pro-Israel bias.

-I find it petty.
+I find it petty and distasteful.

 - The frog in boiling water myth